 The main concerns for a sport, gym, or top-roping harness is that it is comfortable for hanging in and belaying.
 The size of the gear loops can be small because you will only need to carry a selection of quickdraws.
 While adjustable leg loops may be helpful, most sport climbing harnesses are designed with fixed elastic leg loops, as they are lighter, lower profile, and one probably doesn't need to make many adjustments while sport climbing.
-Our Best Overall harness, the Black Diamond Solution, is designed specifically for sport and gym climbing, and is an excellent choice for this purpose.
-Another good option is the Petzl Sama, but the truth is that any harness will work well for sport and gym climbing.
+Our Top Pick for Sport Climbing, the Black Diamond Solution, is designed specifically for sport and gym climbing, and is an excellent choice for this purpose.
+Another good option is our Best Overall award winning Petzl Sama, but the truth is that any harness will work well for sport and gym climbing.

 Traditional climbing is the style where there are no fixed bolts to protect the leader, and one will have to place their protection as they climb.
 Traditional (or "trad") cragging is a bit different than long free or multi-pitch climbing, in that it is performed close to the ground, so less stuff must be carried.
 Indian Creek is a perfect example of a traditional cragging area.